hyperledger/fabric/docs/source/couchdb_tutorial.rst

 While it is important to follow best practices with your queries, using indexes is not a solution for collecting large amounts of data.
-The blockchain data structure is optimized to validate and confirm transactions, and is not suited for data analytics or reporting.
+The blockchain data structure is optimized to validate and confirm transactions and is not suited for data analytics or reporting.
 If you want to build a dashboard as part of your application or analyze the data from your network, the best practice is to query an off chain database that replicates the data from your peers.
 This